goessner/canvas-area/readme.md

   * If you think, your enhancement is of common interest, you are very welcome, to send me a pull request.

 ## Changelog

+###  [0.4.7] on January 28, 2018
+* `observable` setter (only) for possibly injecting an external observable object.
+So enable delegating observer management to 'app' object.

 ###  [0.4.5] on January 19, 2018
 * chainable method `on(key,handler)` added.